bastensnoek/Intro_R/Intro_R_MSc_Feb_2019.md

 **Day 5:** Recap and extras \
 More practice with the datasets that come with R, incl some questions \
+These will be expanded with questions on the movies datasets from the website suggested at day 2 --> Easier files to load: \
 Datasets library: https://drive.google.com/open?id=1aBx2IQKQyfAFjQSZeXMwSshFVhLbIyST \
 Extra:  \